socalledsound/nu-scripts/week1/01-intros/w1-v-02-react-key-concepts.md

 Why React?

 [SC]
-React === challenging (and fun!)

 [VO]

 It's a question that lots of people have asked, and it's a question that I can almost guarantee you will ask, if you haven't already.
-And as this course gets harder, I want you to try to remember the answers to that question I'm going to give here.
-Because this course will be challenging!
-React is challenging!

 [SC]
+why, #$%\*&?!# React!
+[VO]
+And as this course goes along, at times, it might even morph into something like this!

+When that happens, I want you to try to remember the answers to that question I'm going to give here.

+[SC]
+Why React?
 React === modern javascript
 [VO]
+React can be challenging for javascript beginners.
-But React is also super fun, and it's particularly fun if you embrace the challenge and remember that as you learn React, you're becoming a knowledgeable javascript developer, and you're joining the huge community of professional developers who have embraced modern, declarative javascript.
+But React is also super fun!
+And it's particularly fun if you embrace the challenge and remember that as you learn React, you're becoming a knowledgeable javascript developer, and you're joining the huge community of professional developers who have embraced modern, declarative javascript.
 Learning React is the best way to get good at javascript.

 [SC]
 React === the biggest ecosystem
 [VO]
 Because for better or worse -- mostly for better, I'd argue -- React is currently the most popular front end javascript library.
 There are a lot of good ones, and I recommend learning several of them, but React is absolutely the best place to start simply because so many people use it.
-That means that there are countless tutorials and code-alongs out there, and it means that you can lean on the work of other developers.
+That means that there are countless tutorials and code-alongs out there, many useful third-party tools and questions you may have about how to do something in React will almost certainly find answers on the internets.

 [SC]
 React === jobs
 [VO]
-And there's also a LOT of jobs postings out there that require React knowledge.
+Another great reason to learn and use React is that there are typically a LOT of jobs postings out there that require React knowledge.
 And part of the reason for that is, of course, because React is great for building web sites.
 You've probably heard of Facebook (or, I guess, Meta?).
 They invented and then open-sourced React and it's in heavy use not just on Facebook but on all of its affiliated sites.

 [SC]
 knowledge of React === knowledge of javascript